ssenmosip/mosip-temp-documentation/Getting-Started.md

 **For Pre-Registration-UI**<br/>
 Pre-registration-ui uses a file config.json to configure URLs of backend, which have to be provided as config map in pre-registration-ui-deployment-and-service.yml.
 For creating the configmap follow below steps:
-1. Edit the file scripts -> kubernetes -> pre-registration-deployment -> pre-registration-ui-configuration.yaml
+1. Edit the file scripts -> https://github.com/mosip/mosip-infra/blob/master/deployment/cloud/kubernetes/pre-registration-deployment/pre-registration-ui-configuration.yaml
 2. Update `https://dev.mosip.io/` value with url of proxy server which points to pre-registration services.
 (Note: While editing, be careful with escape sequence characters)
 3. Execute command `Kubectl apply -f pre-registration-ui-configuration.yaml`